chrish47-afk/census_dhs_project/README.md

 - Progressed to pulling data for multiple variables, multiple counties, and multiple states across all available ACS5 years.
 This required writing more advanced and complex Python code to handle larger-scale data retrieval effectively.

 **Insights from Expanded Data Pull:**
 - Utilized the Census API and the `us` library to retrieve ACS5 data for all counties, states, and years.
 - A wide range of variables was included, selected based on personal interest and some chosen randomly.
 - Inconsistencies emerged where certain variables were missing for specific years, resulting in potential gaps in the final dataset.
 - The API proved unreliable at times, occasionally failing when too many variables were requested in a single pull.
 - The data retrieval process was time-intensive, taking approximately 5-6 hours to complete, highlighting a need for script optimization to improve efficiency or scaling down the variable list.

 - Extracted data into a large CSV file as the output of data preparation, opting for simplicity over using Parquet files.
+- Output: acs5_immigration_foreign_allyears_final.csv ~ 0.5gb

 # Data Processing and Analysis
 ### Main Script